-Nearly five decades of research on EVs have made their way from cell debris into mediators of intercellular communication, which was appreciated with the Nobel Prize in Physiology or Medicine on the machinery regulating vesicle traffic within a cell, awarded to Randy Schekman and his collaborators in 2013.
-It has been recognized that EVs have other functions beyond coagulation, such as inflammation [23] and remodelling of the infarcted myocardium [15].
-Additionally, because the concentration of EVs probably ranges between 107 to 109 EVs/mL in plasma of healthy individuals, which is comparable to the concentration of platelets or red blood cells [22], and because EVs transport proteins, nucleic acids and signalling ligands between the cells, EVs are likely to contribute to physiological processes such as haemostasis [24], immune response [25], and cardioprotection [26].
-Because EVs (i) expose specific receptors or ligands to target the recipient cells, (ii) have a unique protein/ nucleic acid composition transferred to recipient cells, (iii), have a rigid lipid membrane to protect their cargo from enzymatic degradation, and (iv) have biophysical properties which enable separation from lipoproteins and protein aggregates, EVs have potential clinical applications as diagnostic/prognostic biomarkers, and as autologous vehicles for drug delivery.
+Nearly five decades of research on EVs have made their way from cell debris into mediators of intercellular communication, which was awarded the Nobel Prize in Physiology or Medicine on the machinery regulating vesicle traffic within a cell, awarded to Randy Schekman et al. in 2013.
+It has been recognised that EVs have other functions beyond coagulation, such as inflammation [23] and remodelling of the infarcted myocardium [15].
+Additionally, because the concentration of EVs probably ranges between 107 and 109 EVs/mL in the plasma of healthy individuals, which is comparable to the concentration of platelets or red blood cells [22], and because EVs transport proteins, nucleic acids, and signalling ligands between the cells, EVs are likely to contribute to physiological processes such as haemostasis [24], immune response [25], and cardioprotection [26].
+Because EVs (i) expose specific receptors or ligands to target the recipient cells, (ii) have a unique protein/nucleic acid composition transferred to recipient cells, (iii), have a rigid lipid membrane to protect their cargo from enzymatic degradation, and (iv) have biophysical properties that enable separation from lipoproteins and protein aggregates, EVs have potential clinical applications as diagnostic/prognostic biomarkers, and as autologous vehicles for drug delivery.
 As a result, the clinical and scientific interest in EVs has grown tremendously.
 Figure 3 shows that the number of scientific publications on EVs versus time is growing exponentially.
-To establish EVs as clinically relevant biomarkers, standardized methodology to analyse EVs is required.
-Along with the "Guidelines to study extracellular vesicles" [27] and the recent technological improvements, the field of EVs is entering the era of clinical applications [22].
-One of the promising applications of EVs is prediction and treatment of post-infarct LVR.
+To establish EVs as clinically relevant biomarkers, standardised methodology to analyse EVs is required.
+Along with the "Guidelines to study extracellular vesicles" [27] and recent technological improvements, the field of EVs is entering an era of clinical application [22].
+One of the promising applications of EVs is the prediction and treatment of post-infarct LVR.

-BIOGENESIS, CARGO AND FUNCTION OF CARDIAC-DERIVED EXTRACELLULAR VESICLES (SECTION 1)
+BIOGENESIS, CARGO, AND FUNCTION OF CARDIAC-DERIVED EXTRACELLULAR VESICLES (SECTION 1)

-After AMI, the cardiac cells including cardiomyocytes (CMs), fibroblasts, endothelial cells, vascular smooth muscle cells, immune cells and cardiac progenitor cells (CPCs) communicate with each other, and recruit stem cells from the bone marrow to induce repair of the infarcted myocardium (Figure 1, section 1) [28].
+After AMI, the cardiac cells including CMs, fibroblasts, endothelial cells, vascular smooth muscle cells, immune cells, and cardiac progenitor cells (CPCs) communicate with each other and recruit stem cells from the bone marrow to induce repair of the infarcted myocardium (Fig. 2, section 1) [28].
 This adaptive repair is orchestrated by different signalling molecules, including cytokines and growth factors secreted from cardiac cells, which may be transported by EVs, at least in vitro [29].

 It was demonstrated that highly differentiated cultured CMs release EVs ranging from 40 to 300 nm in diameter [29].
-It was shown that CM-derived EVs contain cardiac-specific sarcomeric and mitochondrial proteins, including tropomyosin, myomesin and cardiac-type myosin-binding protein C [30].
-Moreover, under ischaemic conditions CMs release EVs containing proteins which cause inflammation (heat shock proteins), cardiomyocyte apoptosis (tumor necrosis factor- α), hypertrophy and fibrosis (transforming growth factor (TGF)- β and transglutaminase 2) [30-32].
+It was shown that CM-derived EVs contain cardiac-specific sarcomeric and mitochondrial proteins, including tropomyosin, myomesin, and cardiac-type myosin-binding protein C [30].
+Moreover, under ischaemic conditions CMs release EVs containing proteins that cause inflammation (heat shock proteins), CM apoptosis (tumour necrosis factor alpha), hypertrophy, and fibrosis (transforming growth factor [TGF]-beta and transglutaminase 2) [30-32].
 Hence, the milieu of the cardiac cells influences the composition and quantity of EVs released to the extracellular environment, suggesting that circulating EVs may represent a snapshot of the pathophysiological state of the myocardium.

 Soon after the proteome of CM-derived EVs had been determined, another landmark finding followed.
-CM-derived EVs were shown to contain over 1,500 different mRNA transcripts and 340 distinct DNA sequences, which were taken up by fibroblasts and reprogrammed gene expression in fibroblasts [32].
-Additionally, EVs have been proposed to contribute to intercellular transfer of microRNAs (miRNAs) [33].
+CM-derived EVs were shown to contain over 1500 different mRNA transcripts and 340 distinct DNA sequences, which were taken up by fibroblasts and reprogrammed gene expression in fibroblasts [32].
+Additionally, it has been proposed that EVs contribute to intercellular transfer of microRNAs (miRNAs) [33].
 MiRNAs are highly conserved, about 22 nucleotides long, noncoding RNA molecules.
 By binding to complementary sequences on target mRNAs, miRNAs regulate the mRNA production, thereby affecting cell proliferation, differentiation, and apoptosis [33].